MicrosoftDocs/azure-devops-docs/docs/pipelines/ecosystems/dotnet-core.md

 ### Add a build task in the classic editor

+To add a build task using  the classic editor, do the following steps:

 1. Select **Tasks** in the pipeline.
 1. Select the job that runs your build tasks.
 1. Select **+** to add a new task to that job.
 1. In the task catalog, find and add the **.NET Core** task.
-1. Select the task and, for **Command**, select command that you want to run.
+1. Select the task and, for **Command**, select the command that you want to run.
 1. Specify any other options you need for this task.
-1. Ensure that the task is positioned in the correct task sequence in the pipeline.
+1. Drag the task to position it in the correct task sequence in the pipeline.
 1. Select **Save & queue** from the **Save & queue** drop-down list.
 1. Select **Save & queue** from the **Save build pipeline and queue** dialog.